 To round out the day, I drove into Brescia to get a quick taste of the city before heading to dinner at Trattoria La Madia, a true Italian farm-to-table experience.
 It was dusk by the time I arrived in Brescia, but the city was bustling.
 There was a huge political demonstration in the Piazza Duomo, and two blocks over in the Piazza della Vittoria, an evening farmer’s market and crafts fair were abuzz with activity.
 A few blocks away, the outdoor cafes lining the Piazza della Loggia were packed to the gills with what seemed like every 20-year-old who lived in Brescia.
 Like Bergamo, Brescia is a very tony city with an impeccably restored and beautifully lit medieval core.
 It even has its own archaeological site, known as the Capitolium, which was constructed by emperor Vespasian in AD 73.

-From Brescia, I drove into the mountains north and west of the city to get to Trattoria La Madia, which is perched high on a hill overlooking the Lombardian plains.
+From Brescia, I drove into the mountains north and west of the city to get to Trattoria La Madia, which is perched high on a hill overlooking the Lombardian plain.
 The restaurant had a ton of local charm, a very extensive menu, and an amiable wait staff.
 I ordered several regional specialties, including a Brescian version of casoncelli and osso buco served atop a bed of creamy polenta.
-It was all delectable.
+It was all quite delectable.